-Comparing a reference to a number with a number isn’t allowed because they’re different types.
-We have to use * to follow the reference to the value it’s pointing to.
+Comparing a number and a reference to a number isn’t allowed because they’re different types.
+We must use * to follow the reference to the value it’s pointing to.

 Using Box<T> Like a Reference

-We can rewrite the code in Listing 15-8 to use a Box<T> instead of a reference, and the de-reference operator will work the same way as shown in Listing 15-9:
+We can rewrite the code in Listing 15-6 to use a Box<T> instead of a reference, and the dereference operator will work the same way as shown in Listing 15-7:

-Filename: src/main.rs
+src/main.rs

 fn main() {